 An insider threat program can help you anticipate and address risky or destructive individual behavior before major damage is done.
 However, it’s crucial to address insider threats based on a realistic assessment of risks.
-Most companies face far more danger from lack of attention or training by insiders than from actual malice.
+Most companies face far more danger from lack of attention or training by insiders than from actual malice, but it’s still crucial to understand the security risks both pose.
 Fostering a collaborative culture of security will earn employee buy-in, and provide better results (and morale) than a top down “everyone’s a suspect” approach.

 The phrase “insider threat” is often used to refer specifically to malicious data theft or sabotage of an organization’s data or electronic resources by insiders.
 The National Counterintelligence and Security Center, for example, defines an insider threat as, “when a person with authorized access to U.S. Government resources… uses that access to harm the security of the United States.”

 Malicious insiders may be driven by a wide range of motivations, including greed, economic desperation, desire for revenge for a perceived wrong, and loyalty to a different organization.
 Their actions can vary greatly, from erasing a friend’s debt, to selling the organization’s records, to actual physical violence.

 But in many cases, the most serious insider threats come from inadvertent insiders — people who unknowingly allow outside threat actors into your organization through a mistake.
 Some of these mistakes are negligent, but most of them are just ordinary mistakes — often resulting from lack of training.
 A worker could cause email security issues by reusing a password for a work account, or unknowingly opening an unsafe email attachment, for example, giving an attacker access to the company’s resources.

 Because malicious and inadvertent threats are so so different, creating an insider threat program takes commitment and ongoing work.

 3 Types of Insider Threats